TheAkki/open-elevation/README.md

 # Open-Elevation - Remake
 ### ↓ Read install instructions below ↓

 A free and open-source elevation API by Jorl17.
 The original is available at: [https://github.com/Jorl17/open-elevation](https://github.com/Jorl17/open-elevation).
+Also forked from Developer66 [https://github.com/Developer66/open-elevation](https://github.com/Developer66/open-elevation).
 Thanks for your work.

 **Open-Elevation** is a free and open-source alternative to the [Google Elevation API](https://developers.google.com/maps/documentation/elevation/start) and similar offerings.